stevekm/vainstats/README.md

 ```

 # Software
+- Dash app developed & tested with Python 3.6
-Developed under Python 2.7.
-Might also work with 2.6 and 3+ (untested)
+- `vainstats.py` Developed under Python 2.7 and tested with 2.7 and 3.6